 Learn something new every day More Info... by email

 Soundproof curtains are heavy-duty curtains and drapes that are constructed to minimize noise entering or exiting a given space.
-One of the most common uses of soundproof curtains in a public setting is in movie theaters.
+They are perhaps most commonly used in movie theaters.
 However, curtains of this type can also be used effectively in the home.

 Soundproof curtains do not so much repel noise as muffle and absorb sounds.
 While not offering the same level of soundproofing that is found with a combination of walls and soundproof insulation, the curtains can effectively reduce sounds and vibrations that would otherwise be distracting.

 Around the house, soundproof curtains are helpful in any area where there is a need to control noise and echoing.
-For example, when a member of the household works the night shift, soundproof curtains on the windows can help reduce outside daytime noises a great deal.
+For example, when a member of the household works the night shift, they can help reduce outside daytime noises a great deal.
 The quilted texture of the heavy curtains can also prevent daylight from entering the room.
-By limiting both sound and light, the soundproof curtains make it much easier to enjoy restful and recuperative sleep.

 While it is true that soundproof curtains are more expensive than conventional lined draperies, they tend to wear well.
 In addition, the panels are usually treated so they are fire retardant.
 Cleaning the curtains can be accomplished with steam cleaning equipment.
 While the curtains are rarely available at home stores and similar outlets, retailers who deal in commercial furnishings often stock a few designs for the draperies.
 These retailers can also special order colors, designs, and levels of thickness that meet the needs of the client.